Frege/eclipse-plugin/README.md

   - clone the frege repository
   - clone the eclipse-plugin under that very name so that `eclipse-plugin/` and `frege/` have the same parent directory.
+  - Follow the instructions to [recompile the compiler](https://github.com/Frege/frege/wiki/Getting-Started).
-  - `cd frege; mkdir build dist doc; make frege.mk; make -f frege.mk compiler sources`
+  - Update the eclipse plugin with the compiler sources: `make -f frege.mk compiler sources`
   - start-up eclipse and import the eclipse-plugin project from filesystem.
   - build the project (don't be scared by 100s of Java warnings - you can get rid of by turning off 4 warning options)
   - You can now make a *Run Configuration* to run the project as eclipse application.
 Run that.